core-wg/cocoa/draft-ietf-core-cocoa.md

 estimations with and without loss.
 By taking retransmissions (in a potentially lossy network) into account when estimating the RTT, this algorithm reacts to congestion with a lower sending rate.
-For non-confirmable packets it also limits the sending rate to 1/RTO;
+For non-confirmable packets, it also limits the sending rate to 1/RTO;
 assuming that the RTO estimation in CoCoA works as expected, RTO should be slightly greater than the RTT, thus CoCoA would be more conservative than the original specification in {{-observe}}.